Skip to Main Content

 How To Apply

-The best way to get your special occasion permit is to apply online.
+The best way to get your Special Occasion Permit is to apply online.
 Once you've received your permit, you can purchase your alcohol at participating Saskatchewan liquor retailers.

 Organizers should apply a minimum of 10 days in advance of the event.